opencog/learn/scm/gram-class/README.md

 and behaving as their "average".
 Similarly, a word can be compared to an existing grammatical class, to see if it belongs to that class.

-Recall that words are represented as vectors, so that comparison is a comparison of vectors, and merging merges vectors.
-Although the word "vector" is used, many of the operations are **NOT** linear; this is not just some linear algebra, and there are some rather complicated non-linear operations involved!
+Words are represented as vectors.
+There are at least three completely different kinds of word-vector representations being used:

+* Vector components are given by pair-MI to other words.
+The pair-MI was obtained by pair counting.
+This is mostly NOT used in this directory; this was obtained in erlier processing stages.
+Word pairs with high pair-MI are words that commonly occur together.

+* Vector components are given by frequency of word-disjunct pairs.
+The word-disjunct pair counts were obtained by MST parsing, in an earlier stage.

+* Vector components are given by symmetric-MI, summing over disjuncts.
+  The symmetric-MI between a pair of words indicates how grammatically similar they are.
+The symmetric-MI is distributed rouoghly as a Gaussian; thus, these vectors belong to a Gaussian Orthogonal Ensemble (GOE).
+The dot-product of two GOE vectors is an even stronger indicator of grammatical similarity.

+Although words are represented as vectors, the merge operations are highly non-linear.
+This is because disjuncts are composed of "half-words" (connectors), and when words are merged into a class, the connectors must be merged as well ("detailed balance"), resulting in a very non-linear transformation on the vectors.

 The code in this directory implements several different comparison and merge strategies:

 For comparison:
 * Cosine similarity
-* MI similarity
+* Symmetric-MI similarity
 * Ranked-MI similarity
-* Gaussian Orthogonal Ensemble similarity
+* GOE similarity

-The first three work with word-disjunct vectors; the Gaussian similarity works with word-word vectors, where the vector components are given by the MI similarity.
+The first three work with word-disjunct vectors; the GOE similarity works with word-word vectors, where the vector components are given by the symmetric-MI similarity.

-Gaussian similarity works best for merging; it measures not only the local syntactic environment for two words, but also how similar they are in relation to other (3rd party) words.
+GOE similarity works best for merging; it measures not only the local syntactic environment for two words, but also how similar they are in relation to other (3rd party) words.
 It resembles a layer "one deeper", than the original vectors from which it is built.
-The downside is that Gaussian similarity is expensive to compute.
+The downside is that GOE similarity is expensive to compute.

 Ranked-MI works second-best for merging; it has the best properties of MI but also includes the word frequency as part of the similarity score.